sempr-tk/sempr/README.md

-# Semantic Mapping, Processing and Reasoning (SEMPR)
+# Semantic Environment Mapping, Processing and Reasoning (SEMPR)
 ## Status
 As the development of SEMPR just started recently, please do not expect a fully featured system.
 We are working on it. :)